Hack-n-Chill/AlphaQMAM/README.md

 ## Implementation

 1) SignedUp and Logged in users can create a protest.
-People supporting the same agenda can club together toraise their voices and see the live updates and location.
+People supporting the same agenda can club together to raise their voices and see the live updates and location.
 Protest organisers will be allowed to add other trusthworthy admins to maintain the conduct and norms.
 2) Protests will be categorised into 'Active" , 'Closed" and "Opens soon" based on time slots.
-We maintain two different counts of users: (i) Supporters (ii) Present to measure the strngth and rightness of the protest.
+We maintain two different counts of users: (i) Supporters (ii) Present to measure the strength and rightness of the protest.
 3) Admins and Creators of the protest can add live updates,they feel are publicly displayable.
-A supporter, if willig to add an update, will have his update posted only after it gets verified by the respective protests' admins.
+A supporter, if willing to add an update, will have his update posted only after it gets verified by the respective protests' admins.
 If malicious intents are encountered, he shall be reported and blocked.
 4) If a supporter finds himself in trouble, he can access the 'HELP' button provided, which on being clicked shall send messages to all the supporters presnt in the respecive protest with a link to his location.
 Help,definitely will be reached soon!
 5) The app provides a page with information pertaining to users' legal rights during protest.
 The app also provides a list of common tips so that the user can protest safely.